Mr6one/recsys-project-2023/README.md

 # PyTorch RecSys

-This repo contains a pytorch implementation of ALS algorithm for Collaborative Filtering and its extentions &mdash; eALS and iALS.
+This repo contains a PyTorch implementation of ALS algorithm for Collaborative Filtering and its extentions &mdash; eALS and iALS.
 Additionally, it provides the implementation of NGCF &mdash; Neural Graph for Collaborative Filtering.

 ## Installation